You don’t need to be a regular churchgoer to often hear one of life’s most sensible maxims:

 - You run the risk of weakening your negotiating hand and being taken advantage of

-None of these things are very good for business.
+These things are bad for business.
 So any company that states that the sole reason they are in business is to serve their customers is only telling the truth if they understand that customers include the internal as well as the external customer and shareholders.
 This is a guiding principle of Richard Branson’s Virgin Group of companies.
 They pride themselves on high levels of service, but will not tolerate their staff being abused by customers.

-What’s so baffling about the concept of customer service is that the principles seem so logical and easy to understand, yet in practice seems more tricky to deliver consistently, particularly in large organizations.
-So perhaps it’s prudent to set realistic service level expectations for your people.
-By all means teach them how to delight – but this skill can be used selectively when it’s needed.
+Customer service principles seem logical and easy to understand.
+Yet in practice consistently great service seems more tricky, particularly in large organisations.
+So perhaps it’s prudent to set service level expectations for your people at sustainable levels.
+By all means encourage them to delight – but this skill can be used selectively when it’s needed to create impact.

 For my part, I’m perfectly happy to be dealt with courteously in reasonable time.
-I also expect your product to deliver on it’s promise.
-In a nutshell, if we can “do as we would be done by” the vast majority of our customers should and will remain satisfied.
-That principle will enjoy more success in large organizations than will the concept of going the extra mile.
+I also expect a product or service to deliver on it’s promise.
+If we can “do as we would be done by” the vast majority of our customers should and will remain satisfied.